Public Defender's Handbook

 will advance Meals, Incidental Expenses

 and Lodging for the first day only.
-To receive a travel advance, the witness must sign a Witness Certificate for
+To receive a travel advance, the

 and deliver it to the U.S. Marshal’s office.
 The U.S. Marshal’s office does not deliver advances and